In This Section

 Janet Roberts, Boulder councilmember, was the first woman to serve on CML’s Executive Board in 1964.

 In 1971, nearly 1,000 people attended the League’s 49th annual conference held in Colorado Springs.
 At the largest luncheon in League history, 655 people listened as consumer crusader Ralph Nader chided private industry for not doing more to fight pollution.

 In March 1974, the CML Executive Board named Kenneth G. Bueche as Executive Director.
 He replaced Curtis Blyth, who had resigned earlier in the year.
 Ken previously served as general counsel for the League since December 1968.

-In 1991, CML launched its MUNIversity, our elected officials’ training certificate program.
+In 1991, CML launched MUNIversity, our elected officials’ training certificate program.

 In 2005, CML’s longtime Executive Director Ken Bueche retired from the League and the CML building was renamed the “Kenneth G. Bueche Municipal League Building” in honor of his 30+ years of service.

-In 2005, Sam Mamet was named Executive Director by the Executive Board.
-Sam has been with CML since 1979.
+In 2005, Sam Mamet, who had been with the League since 1979, was named Executive Director by the Executive Board.